-All major incidents should be recorded in the physical contact log on staff files.

-The member of staff should prepare for the headteacher, a written report of the incident as soon as possible.
+- 7.1 All major incidents should be recorded on the physical contact pro-forma and logged on CPOMS - 7.2 The member of staff should complete the pro-forma as soon as possible.
+It may also be necessary to provide for the headteacher a written report of the incident if required.

-The report should include:

-- the name(s) of the student(s) involved;

-- when and where the incident took place;

-- the names of any other staff or students who witnessed the incident;

-- the reason that force was necessary (eg to prevent injury to the student, students or member of staff); - how the incident began and progressed, including details of the student's behaviour, what was said by each person, the steps taken to defuse the situation, the degree of force used, how it was applied and for how long; - the student's response, and the outcome of the incident; - details of any injury suffered by the student, another student, or a member of staff and of any damage to property
+- 7.3 The pro-forma includes the following information (See Appendix 1): - the name(s) of the student(s) involved; - when and where the incident took place; - the names of any other staff or students who witnessed the incident; - the reason that force was necessary (eg to prevent injury to the student, students or member of staff); - how the incident began and progressed, including details of the student's behaviour, what was said by each person, the steps taken to defuse the situation, the degree of force used, how it was applied and for how long; - the student's response, and the outcome of the incident; - details of any injury suffered by the student, another student, or a member of staff and of any damage to property

-8 Physical Contact with Students in other Circumstances
+8. Physical contact with students in other circumstances

-Some physical contact may be necessary to demonstrate exercises or techniques during PE, sports coaching, or design technology, or if a member of staff has to give first aid.
-Students with special educational needs may need staff to provide physical prompts or help.
-Touching may also be appropriate where a student is in distress and needs comforting.

-There may be some students who find touching particularly unwelcoming eg because of their cultural background or because they have been abused.
+- 8.1 Some physical contact may be necessary to demonstrate exercises or techniques during PE, sports coaching, or design technology, or if a member of staff has to give first aid. - 8.2 Students with special educational needs may need staff to provide physical prompts or help. - 8.3 Touching may also be appropriate where a student is in distress and needs comforting. - 8.4 There may be some students who find touching particularly unwelcoming e.g. because of their cultural background or because they have been abused.
 Staff should bear in mind that even innocent and well-intentioned physical contact can sometimes be misconstrued.